solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 If I were to concede any verdicts to Mr. Rzehak, he would first have to assure me that he knew my material or at least saw as much material as I have.
 But to the point!

-My proof, first of all, is a negative one, i.e. proof that the mineral structure is not possible: and a positive one, that the forms of the meteorites are in accordance with recognized organism forms.
+My proof, first of all, is a negative one, i.e. proof that the mineral structures are not possible: and a positive one, that the forms of the meteorites are in accordance with recognized organic forms.

 The first argument, the negative one, is (as I said) completely ignored in the critique.
 Above all, I would have expected a refutation of this part, since it is accessible to anyone.
 I refer here to my book of meteorites (chondrites) p.
 20, please read it.

-I would like to hear only one question answered by Mr. Rzehak, if he is a mineralogist: how is it possible that one or two minerals, as is commonly assumed that the chondrites are composed of, be from the same stone (of some five hundredweights), that is, born and formed under the same conditions, all showing the hundreds of structural forms that I have depicted in my work?
-And now multiply these structures by 25.
+I would like to hear only one question answered by Mr. Rzehak, if he is a mineralogist: how is it possible that one or two minerals, as is commonly assumed that the chondrites are composed of, that are in the same stone (of some five hundredweights), that is, born and formed under the same conditions, display all the hundreds of structural forms that I have depicted in my work?
+And now multiply these structures by twenty-five.

-Mr. Rzehak did not give an answer to this question, which I already raised in my book: he is content to quote Gümbel, who believed that he had found structures similar to those of the chondrites in ice (hailstones). — It would indeed cause a great stir if ice and enstatite crystallites were similar.
+Mr. Rzehak does not give an answer to this question, which I had already raised in my book: he is content to quote Gümbel, who believed that he had found structures similar to those of the chondrites in ice (hailstones). — It would indeed cause a great stir if ice and enstatite crystallites were similar.
 That there are seemingly columnar structures in ice and many mineral aggregates is certain, except the difference is that in the chondrites there are not only fracture (optical) lines, but truly substantial walls formed by a second mineral; these "columns" are not all in a mess like in the (?) mineral of Mr. Rzehak, but quite regularly arranged, and indeed eccentrically and not concentrically, and furthermore the parts do not form a sphere, but rather a flat sheet of tubes.
 The crux of my demonstration, the key to my position, is the frequent large and small structures, the regularity of which absolutely excludes the supposition of natural inclusions.

 Therefore, I have given a number of such under high magnification, like [Table 9](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_9-1_edit-b3.jpg) [and 15](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_15-1_edit-b3.jpg); I have also supplemented the text with what I could not show, at least through the photographs, at such high magnification.